drycc/workflow/src/understanding-workflow/concepts.md

 See the [components][components] overview for more detail.

-## Docker
+## Container

-[Docker][] is an open source project to build, ship and run any application as a lightweight, portable, self-sufficient container.
+[Container][] is an open source project to build, ship and run any application as a lightweight, portable, self-sufficient container.

-If you have not yet converted your application to containers, Workflow provides a simple and straightforward "source to Docker image" capability.
+If you have not yet converted your application to containers, Workflow provides a simple and straightforward "source to Container image" capability.
 Supporting multiple language runtimes via community [buildpacks][], building your application in a container can be as easy as `git push drycc master`.

-Applications which use either a Dockerfile or reference external Docker images are launched unmodified.
+Applications which use either a Dockerfile or reference external Container images are launched unmodified.

 ## Applications